 Interstate 95 enters Delaware from the vicinity of Elkton, Maryland along an east-west alignment originating from Baltimore.
 The initial 11-mile portion of I-95 in New Castle County doubles as the tolled John F. Kennedy Memorial Highway / Delaware Turnpike.
 Tolls are collected at a toll plaza in south Newark between the Otts Chapel and Welsh Tract Road overpasses.

 Delaware 896 (South College Avenue) meets Interstate 95 at one of two interchanges serving Newark and the University of Delaware.
-Forested frontage from there eastward shroud adjacent development through to the Delaware House Service Plaza preceding Exit 3 with Delaware 273.
+Forested frontage from there eastward shroud adjacent development to the Delaware House Service Plaza preceding Exit 3 with Delaware 273.
 The Service Plaza provides travelers with a food court, fuel station, truck parking and a tourist information center.

 Traffic counts increase with additional commuters joining Interstate 95 east from SR 273 as the Delaware Turnpike enters the busy exchange with Delaware 1 and 7 by Christiana Mall.
 The former full-cloverleaf interchange was redesigned to incorporate new flyovers between the freeways in conjunction with expansion of I-95 to ten lanes across Christina Marsh.